Test Accommodations

 Your goal is to:

-• Establish how and to what extent the diagnoses impair real world fuctioning in major life activities
+- Establish how and to what extent the diagnoses impair real world functioning in major life activities

 This can be demonstrated with a complete evaluation conducted by a health care professional appropriately qualified for evaluating the disability, which contains:

-• Description of limitations due to the disability, as evidence of how the impairment substantially limits your abilty to perform a major life function as defined by the ADA
+- Description of limitations due to the disability, as evidence of how the impairment substantially limits your ability to perform a major life function as defined by the ADA

 Personal Statement:

-• Explanation of how your impairment limits your functioning in a major life activity
+- Explanation of how your impairment limits functioning in regards to computer-based testing (CBT)

-• Why the requested accommodations are necessary for board exams
+- Why the requested accommodations are necessary for CBT board exams (for Part IV , see Part IV section under Process tab)

 Personal Items